Meao/TimeEstim/README.md

 # TimeEstim
+The project features a website with multiple time management tools.
+It's in Russian.

-To avoid a recent incompatibility between ChaterBot and spaCy, I went to /myvenv/lib/python3.7/site-packages/chatterbot/tagging.py and replaced
+To avoid a recent incompatibility between ChatterBot and spaCy, I went to /myvenv/lib/python3.7/site-packages/chatterbot/tagging.py and replaced
 ```
       self.nlp = spacy.load(self.language.ISO_639_1.lower())